fofr/paulhayes.photography/source/_posts/fox.md

   - photography
 ---

-Taken whilst on a wildlife photography course in Sussex.
 The evening light was perfect — we couldn’t have asked for anything better.
 Lying down in the grass, I angled the camera upwards to capture the warm orange fur of a fox with a glowing outline.